izhaan123/my-resume/README.md

 # my-resume
-Repository to host LateX code for my resume
+Repository to host LaTeX code for my resume